rockissue

 Roxy Music

-6 albums - not including one album by Bryan Ferry and one album by Phil Manzanera, nor the work of short-time member Brian Eno; 5 tracks
+6 albums - not including one album by Bryan Ferry and one album by Phil Manzanera, nor the work of Brian Eno; 5 tracks

 Todd Rundgren

-5 albums - including one album each by Runt and Utopia
+8 albums - including one album by Runt and two albums by Utopia; 1 track

 Rush